Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: introduction

-Motivated by the original proposal for axions discussed earlier, the concept was extended beyond the strict framework of QCD, leading to proposals that constitute a broader class of axion-like elementary particles~\cite{coriano2007stuckelberg,choi2021recent,kim2010axions,masso2005evading,chatzistavrakidis2012axiology,marsh2017new,mavromatos2017axions,irastorza2018new,desjacques2018impact,kouvaris2024radio,alexander2024field} that serve more general theoretical and observational purposes.
+Motivated by the original proposal for axions discussed earlier, the concept was extended beyond the strict framework of QCD, leading to proposals that constitute a broader class of axion-like elementary particles~[\onlinecite{coriano2007stuckelberg,choi2021recent,kim2010axions,masso2005evading,marsh2017new,irastorza2018new,desjacques2018impact,arvanitaki2020large,mavromatos2022primordial,alexander2024field}] that serve more general theoretical and observational purposes.
 The common property of all axion and axion-like particles is that they are bosons that interact very weakly with the electromagnetic field through a mixing between the electric and the magnetic field.
 Interestingly, such a mixing of the electric and the magnetic field is possible (without the need for cosmic axions) in exotic solid-state materials, so-called magnetoelectric (ME) or Tellegen materials.
-This class of materials was first conceptually conceived by B. Tellegen~\cite{tellegen1948gyrator}, while independently, the ME effect (equivalent to Tellegen) was conceptualized by L. Landau~\cite{landau1884electrodynamics} and predicted in $\mathrm{Cr}_2\mathrm{O}_3$ by I. Dzyaloshinskii~\cite{dzyaloshinskii1960magneto}, followed by experimental verifications~\cite{astrov1960magnetoelectric,krichevtsov1993spontaneous}.
-However, until now, the observed ME phenomena are negligible in most materials with the exception of certain topological insulators, also called \emph{axion insulators}~\cite{wu2016quantized,dziom2017observation,varnava2018surfaces,nenno2020axion,sekine2021axion,seidov2023hybridization}, and more specifically the antiferromagnetically-doped topological insulators, where \emph{axion quasiparticles} can arise due to the intrinsic magnetic properties and the unique structure of the material~\cite{marsh2019proposal,schutte2021axion,,esposito2023optimal}.
+This class of materials was first conceptually conceived by B. Tellegen~[\onlinecite{tellegen1948gyrator}], while independently, the ME effect (equivalent to Tellegen) was conceptualized by L. Landau~[\onlinecite{landau1884electrodynamics}] and predicted in $\mathrm{Cr}_2\mathrm{O}_3$ by I. Dzyaloshinskii~[\onlinecite{dzyaloshinskii1960magneto}], followed by experimental verifications~[\onlinecite{krichevtsov1993spontaneous}].
+However, until now, the observed ME phenomena are negligible in most materials with the exception of certain topological insulators, also called \emph{axion insulators}~[\onlinecite{wu2016quantized,dziom2017observation,varnava2018surfaces,seidov2023hybridization}], and more specifically, the antiferromagnetically-doped topological insulators, where \emph{axion quasiparticles} can arise due to the intrinsic magnetic properties and the unique structure of the material~[\onlinecite{marsh2019proposal,schutte2021axion,esposito2023optimal,catinari2025hunting}].